 The options are:

-We explain what different WordPress user roles mean in various tutorials in the training module below:
+We explain what different WordPress user types mean in various tutorials in the training module below:

 The time and date settings described below can affect WordPress plugins and services that integrate features on your site like making bookings, sending reminders, or setting appointments.